-When the touchscreen is locked, the quick key changes to .
-To unlock the touchscreen, touch anywhere on the touchscreen and swipe the slider up as instructed.
+When the touchscreen is locked, the quick key changes to on the touchscreen and swipe the slider up as instructed.

 • Wipe off any water on the touchscreen in case of rain or water spray.

 3.5.2 Using the On-Screen Keyboard